Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 - added alternative god mode for devs. also if you use the numpad to move, this will allow you to console disable dm and continue in god mode
 - lowered drop rate for many new items
 - lowered and limited starting free bundles based on respawns
+- added journal for NPC follower changes, and melee npc now has strike limits too
 .
 --------- v0.9a -----------
 - initial release.